Trump Presses 'Cancel Culture' War, But Here Are 6 Numbers That Matter More

 Apart from the merits of the argument, it's ironic that Trump is arguing for inclusivity.
 The fact is, there are few quicker than Trump to "cancel" people for not believing the same as he does — or supporting him faithfully.
 He just doesn't call it that.

+Has @BubbaWallace apologized to all of those great NASCAR drivers & officials who came to his aid, stood by his side, & were willing to sacrifice everything for him, only to find out that the whole thing was just another HOAX?
+That & Flag decision has caused lowest ratings EVER!— Donald J. Trump (@realDonaldTrump) July 6, 2020

+Driver Tyler Reddick responded to Trump, saying, "We did what was right and we will do just fine without your support."

-Additionally, his emphasis on cancel culture — another element of his broader culture war — can be seen as a distraction, a shiny metal object that Trump wants to use to switch the narrative and see if it sticks because he is struggling in his reelection bid.
+Trump's emphasis on cancel culture — another element of his broader culture war — can be seen as a distraction, a shiny metal object that Trump wants to use to switch the narrative and see if it sticks because he is struggling in his reelection bid.

 But there are things in all likelihood that will shape this presidential election far more than "cancel culture."
 Here are six, from public opinion surveys:

-58% — Trump's record disapproval: The latest NPR/PBS NewsHour/Marist poll found that Trump's disapproval rating was up to 58%, the highest of his presidency.
+58% — Trump's record disapproval: The latest NPR/PBS NewsHour/Marist poll found that Trump's disapproval rating was 58%, the highest of his presidency.
 What's more, 49% "strongly" disapprove of the job he's doing.
 That kind of intense opposition to a president has never been seen before, since polling began.

 87% — Dissatisfaction is the highest of Trump's presidency: Amid this coronavirus pandemic and the ensuing economic freefall, the Pew Research Center recently found that 87% of Americans are dissatisfied with the direction of the country.
-Seventy-one percent say they are angry, 66% say they're fearful, and just 17% are proud of the way things are going.
+And 71% say they are angry, 66% say they're fearful and just 17% are proud of the way things are going.

 56% — Trump's (mis)handling of the coronavirus: About 130,000 Americans have now died from the coronavirus.
 That's about a quarter of all the deaths worldwide.